The Manila Southwoods Golf & Country Club – Maters Course

 A View from the clubhouse

-The club is composed of two flat 18-hole courses, the Masters Course and the Legend Course.
-The Masters course design strategy is punctuated by traps and water hazards while the Legends course is characterized by high mounds.
-The Masters Course is higher reputation of the 2 courses.
-The layout is demanding because the total yardage is adequate, 7200, with well–positioned lakes, creeks and bunkers.
+The Manila Southwoods Golf & Country Club is composed of two flat 18-hole courses, the Masters Course and the Legends Course.
+The Masters Course design strategy is punctuated by traps and water hazards while high mounds characterize the Legends course.
+The Masters Course's layout is demanding because the total length is over 7,200 yards, with well-positioned lakes, creeks and bunkers.
 Water comes into play on 15 out of 18 holes.
 Another feature is that many hazards are placed on the left side of the fairways and the greens, as often seen in Nicklaus designed courses.
 So, this course is suitable for fade ball hitters with high trajectories.
-It is a difficult course but I felt that the official course rating of 75.8 is a little high.

 2nd Par 4 443 yards